mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 *MongoDB he refers to these groupings as chunks*.
 The value of the field or fields we choose as our *shard key* help to define the *inclusive lower bound, and the exclusive upper bound of each chunk*.
 Because the *shard key is used to define chunk boundaries*, it also defines which *chunk a given document* is going to belong to.
 Every time you write a new document to the collection, the *MongoS router* checks which *shard* contains the appropriate *chunk* for that documents key value, and routes the document to that *shard* only.

 That's how *sharded clusters* handle distributed write operations.
 Depending on what *shard is holding a given chunk*, a new document is routed to that *shard and only that shard*.
 This also means that your *shard key* must be present in every document in the collection, and every new document inserted.
-So I could *shard on as sku or type, but not imdb* since that field isn't included in every document within the collection.
+So I could *shard on as stock-keeping unit-(sku) or type, but not imdb* since that field isn't included in every document within the collection.

 *Shard keys* also support distributed read operations.
 If you specify the *shard key* as part of your queries, *MongoDB* can redirect the query to only those *chunks*, and therefore, *shards* that contain the related data.
 Ideally, your *shard key* should support the majority of queries you run on the collection.
 That way, the majority of your read operations can be targeted to a *single shard*.